An instructor speaks to a group of four medicine students dressed in scrubs

 Expected duration: 2+ years (in addition to MD requirements)

-Students pursuing a graduate degree within the health sciences field who then get accepted into Medical School in the Max Rady College of Medicine are encouraged to meet with the program director to determine if they are eligible to apply for the Advanced Degrees in Medicine program.
+If you are a current graduate student in a health-related field and are accepted into the Doctor of Medicine program during your graduate studies, you should meet with the program director.
+This meeting will help determine if you are eligible to apply for the Advanced Degrees in Medicine program.

-Students enrolled in the MD/MSc program are bound by the supplemental regulations of the host department where they are pursuing their graduate degree from and the Max Rady College of Medicine.
+While you are enrolled in the Doctor of Medicine/Master of Science program, you must follow the supplemental regulations of both the host department for your graduate degree and the Max Rady College of Medicine.

 For general program inquiries and admission questions please contact the general program email.